dskho/0xatom.github.io/_posts/2020-07-2-gainpower.md

 ![](https://static.vecteezy.com/system/resources/previews/000/602/897/non_2x/creative-power-logo-concept-design-templates-vector.jpg)

 Hi all, i have to admit that this box took me a while to pwn it.
-I got stuck HARD with the privesc but at the end was really easy but i got confused anyway let's pwn it. :)
+I got stuck HARD with the privesc but at the end was really easy, i got confused anyway let's pwn it. :)

 You can find the machine there > [GainPower](https://www.vulnhub.com/entry/gainpower-1,493/){:target="_blank"}